micahwierenga/brief-git-and-github-lesson/readme.md

 <!--Catch-up-->

-1. Go to your Github account
+1. Go to your GitHub account
 2. In the top left, hit the + button and select `New repository`
 ![](https://help.github.com/assets/images/help/repository/repo-create.png)
 3. Name your repository `hello-world`